sirca/bdkd_datastore/datastore/doc/source/tutorial.rst

 ``datastore-get 'bdkd-datastore-test' 'FeatureCollections/Coastlines/Seton'``

+This will list all the Resource's files and meta-data.

 To get a list of all the local cache files for a Resource, use :ref:`reference-datastore-files`, for example:

 ``datastore-files 'bdkd-datastore-test' 'FeatureCollections/Coastlines/Seton'``

+The metadata fields for a Resource can be updated using :ref:`reference-datastore-update-metadata`.

+The last modified date of a resource can be obtained using the command-line utility :ref:`reference-datastore-lastmod`.

 Creating and editing Resources